blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

-Kingdom of Israel was also known as Kingdom of Samaria Kingdom of Israel was assimilated by the Neo-Assyrian Empire Kingdom of Israel was assimilated later by the Neo-Babylonian Empire
+Kingdom of Israel was also known as Kingdom of Samaria Kingdom of Israel was assimilated by the Neo-Assyrian Empire Kingdom of Israel was assimilated later by the Neo-Babylonian Empire Kingdom of Judah was then called Yehud province

 Some of the Jews exiled during the Babylonian exile came to Mattanchery Arabs arrived in Palestine after 1st century AD.